miloschuman/yii2-highcharts/README.md

    ]
 ]);
 ```
-By configuring the `options` property, you may specify the options that need to be passed to the Highcharts JavaScript object.
+By configuring the `options` property, you can specify the options that need to be passed to the Highcharts JavaScript object.
 Please refer to the demo gallery and documentation on the [Highcharts website](http://www.highcharts.com/) for possible options.

 Alternatively, you can use a valid JSON string in place of an associative array to specify options:
 ```php